-An anal fissure can be seen by a doctor on a visual exam of the anal region.
+An anal fissure can be seen by a doctor on a visual exam of the anal region or can sometimes be felt by the doctor on an exam if it is not visible.
 If the fissure is touched, it will usually be painful.
 Sometimes an anoscope (see above) is used to look inside the anal canal a very short distance to see how far the tear extends.

 Since anal fissures often result from the passage of hard bowel movements, keeping the stools soft and bulky (with fiber supplements) may help prevent them from occurring in the first place.